jax-ml/jax/docs/multi_process.md

 by `g`, in parallel.

-Cross-process {func}`jax.device_put` is currently supported only when the source and destination shardings have non-overlapping sets of participating processes, contain the same number of devices, and have the same shard shapes.
+Cross-process {func}`jax.device_put` is currently supported only when the source and destination shardings contain the same number of devices and have the same shard shapes.
 If you're finding this overly restrictive, please file a [Github Issue](https://github.com/jax-ml/jax/issues).

 ## Making process-spanning arrays from external data